 Where we’re at and where we’re going

-In summary, we’re like everyone else on this planet: on a journey in more than one sense of the word.
+And so, we continue on our journeys (in more than one sense of the word).
 No matter where you’re at, we hope life is fulfilling and your travels eye-opening.
 Carpe diem!